roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Heather Does Daddy ****** byNonStopFunGuy© If you don't like hearing why a middle-aged, married father ends up sticking his cock in his 19 year old slutty daughter, then don't read any further.
+If you don't like hearing why a middle-aged, married father ends up sticking his cock in his 19 year old slutty daughter, then don't read any further.
 Because this is what I'm going to tell you about.

  Heather is fucking gorgeous, and the mere fact that I'm her father shouldn't discolor my objectivity in that regard.
 She's tall, had long, golden-blonde hair, nice C cup tits on a perfect slender, no-fat body, and thin, exquisite legs that make any man's mouth water.
 She's also incredibly fucking horny, she's in her sophomore year at college and it turns out she pretty much fucks any hot adult male or sexy female that wants access to her bald, shaved cunt.
 She's also sweet, adorable, funny, smart, and playful.
 I mean, who wouldn't say she's anything but gorgeous and, just, you know, great.